aptos-labs/aptos-core/CONTRIBUTING.md

 Our goal is to make contributing to the Diem project easy and transparent.

-> **Note**: As the Diem Core project is currently an early-stage prototype, it
+> **Note**: As the Aptos Core project is currently an early-stage prototype, it
 > is undergoing rapid development.
 While we welcome contributions, before
 > making substantial contributions be sure to discuss them in the Discourse
 > forum to ensure that they fit into the project roadmap.

 ## On Contributing

-### Diem Core
+### Aptos Core

-To contribute to the Diem Core implementation, first start with the proper development copy.
+To contribute to the Aptos Core implementation, first start with the proper development copy.

 To get the development installation with all the necessary dependencies for